hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 <img src="figures/Mixed-Not1.png"/>

 ### Mixed API notifications
-An single API may use different notification models for different application subscriptions.
+A single API may use different notification models for different application subscriptions.
 In this example, two separate applications (ABC Trading & XYZ Imports) have subscribed to the same CDS API.
 The ABC Trading application has not defined a callback URL and will therefore use pull notifications.
 The XYZ Imports application is using push notifications, sent to the supplied callback URL: